 The trickster Hlakanyana is one of the most important mythical figures

-in Zulu folklore.
+in Zulu folklore of Southern Africa.
 But characters similar to Hlakanyana are also found

 in other stories of other indigenous languages.
 See also Sankhambi below.